See Student Member Activities and Responsibilities for Scholars Online policies on the responsibilities and privileges of Student members.

 Legalese: Scholars Online is not responsible for the content of third-party sites linked to their website, either by the corporation materials posted there, by teachers in the course of their instruction, or by members in submitting contributions to courses, chats, bulletin boards, reviews, or white papers.
 Members agree to make their own judgment regarding interacting with third-party websites linked to the Scholars Online website either directly or indirectly, or used by teachers in the normal course of instruction.

-Your username identifies you as the owner of your account and its information, and makes you responsible for any activity carried out by someone who logs in with that identifier.
+Basic idea: Your username identifies you as the owner of your account and its information, and makes you responsible for any activity carried out by someone who logs in with that identifier.
 Your email address identifies you as the author of any information sent to Scholars Online from that email address.
 Since we depend on email and other forms of electronic communication, it is necessary that you use the username and email addresses as entered in your Scholars Online account for any "official" communication.

 Legalese: You may not use anyone else's username or password to log into the Scholars Online Account Management Center or the Moodle without the express permission of the account owner, and you must identify yourself in participating in any communication activity (chat, bulletin board, message, file upload).
 You may not use another member's email address to send information to Scholars Online, its teacher contractors, or members, without identifying yourself.